Simple RAG

 From your dashboard, create a new database.

-In your project settings, you’ll find your API Key, Tenant, Database, and Host URL.
-We’ll need all of these for our scripts.
+In your project settings, find your API Key, Tenant, Database, and Host URL.
+You’ll need all four values for your scripts.

 Sign up for a free account at mongodb.com/cloud/atlas/register.